SENSUIKAN!

 11 April 1944:

 Indian Ocean.
-The 10,448-ton American T-2 tanker YAMHILL is bound from Bahrein for Fremantle, Australia with a cargo of oil for American submarines.
-At 0607, at 3-31N, 67-07E, the YAMHILL encounters a Japanese submarine, probably the I-8, that fires four torpedoes at her about four minutes apart.
-Two of the torpedoes pass on the YAMHILL's portside and two pass on her starboard side.
-The YAMHILL sends out a wireless signal that she is under submarine attack and requests air cover.
+The 10,448-ton American T-2 tanker, SS YAMHILL is bound from Bahrein for Fremantle, Australia with a cargo of oil for American submarines.
+At 0607, at 3-31N, 67-07E, YAMHILL encounters a Japanese submarine, probably I-8, that fires four torpedoes at her about four minutes apart.
+Two torpedoes pass on YAMHILL's portside and two pass on her starboard side.
+YAMHILL sends out a wireless signal that she is under submarine attack and requests air cover.

 The submarine surfaces at about 11,000 yards.
-A 12-hour battle follows.
-The YAMHILL's stern-mounted 5-inch .38 caliber main gun outranges the submarine's dual-mounted 140-mm (5.5-inch) guns by about 175 yards.
-The submarine fires about 20 shells, while the YAMHILL answers with 38 shells.
+A 12-hour chase follows.
+YAMHILL's bow-mounted 5-inch main gun outranges the submarine's 5.5-in twin gun by about 175 yards.
+I-8 fires about 20 shells, while YAMHILL answers with 38 shells.
 About sunset, a RAF PBY "Catalina" long-range seaplane from the Maldives appears and drives the submarine under.
-The YAMHILL eludes the submarine in the darkness.
+YAMHILL eludes I-8 in the darkness.

 16 April 1944:

-Near Addu Atoll, Maldives.
-The I-8 shells and possibly sinks a small unidentified sailing vessel.
+Off Addu Atoll, Maldives.
+I-8 shells and sinks an unidentified sailing vessel.

 29 June 1944: